-32.3 There shall be no rescheduling of days off or tours of duty to avoid the payment of overtime compensation except upon two weeks' notice.
+32.4 There shall be no rescheduling of days off or tours of duty to avoid the payment of overtime compensation except upon two weeks' notice.

-32.4 The lunch period of State employees shall not be extended for the purpose of increasing the working time of such employees.
+32.5 The lunch period of State employees shall not be extended for the purpose of increasing the working time of such employees.

-32.5 Breaks in working hours of more than one hour shall not be scheduled in the basic workday of any employee whose position is allocated to SG-22 or below without the consent of the employee affected.
+- 32.6 Breaks in working hours of more than one hour shall not be scheduled in the basic workday of any employee whose position is allocated to SG-22 or below without the consent of the employee affected. - 32.7 The development, application and utilization of alternative work schedules shall be an appropriate subject for discussion at local level and/or agency level labormanagement meetings held pursuant to Article 24.